 - August 2

-- Ultimate glaciers: Margerie, Grand Pacific, LeConte, Baird, and Sawyer and South Sawyer
+- Glaciers: Margerie, Grand Pacific, LeConte, Baird, and Sawyer and South Sawyer

-- Full day in Glacier Bay National Park, joined by a park ranger
+- Full day in Glacier Bay National Park, featuring an expert naturalist program

 - Tlingit native culture in Haines and on a private village tour of Kake

-- Marine life searches—Dall’s porpoise, sea lions, harbor seals, sea otters
+- Marine life searches—Dall’s porpoise, sea lions, harbor seals, sea otters, and whales

-- Birdwatching—eagles, arctic terns, puffins, black oystercatchers, and other sea birds
+- Birdwatching—eagles, Arctic terns, puffins, and black oystercatchers

-- Boardwalk and trail hikes in Tongass National Forest
+- Hike on Baird Glacier’s terminal moraine; boardwalk and trail hikes in Tongass National Forest

 DAY 1: Juneau, Alaska – Embarkation: Welcome to Alaska’s capital, where your home on the water awaits.
 Come aboard, meet your crew, and unpack your adventurous spirit.
 Your course is set for glaciers, and the Tongass—the largest national forest in the U.S. (D)